Arch Films • Feature Poster

 2019 Winner of Best Short Film at the $5 Film Festival, My Father's feature poster posed great challenges by having a very tight deadline and no film assets of any kind for use in the design.
 The result: an entire poster made out of freebie stock imagery (that's right, no shutterstock) and Photoshop magic in only a couple of days.
 It was a great test of resourcefulness, color correction, and light manipulation.

 Savage Beast Films • Teaser Poster

 The task was to create the film's first official marketing piece to be used for fundraising and promotion.
 With the film still being in production, the only assets the filmmakers had were the script and a few storyboard panels, so the name of the game was again resourcefulness and, you guessed it, more freebie stock photos.
 One of the Executive Producers was so pleased with the last draft that he couldn't help but post it on social media before the final approval was even sent.

 Arch Films • Teaser Poster

-The Trapped in Schizophrenia Teaser Poster was another challenging project because even though I was provided with image assets this time, I was competing against another designer to see whose final design would be chosen.
-Fortunately, Arch Films was very pleased with my composition, effects, and how I utilized different visual elements from the story, so my design was chosen as the official teaser poster for the feature film.
+The Trapped in Schizophrenia Teaser Poster had a different set of challenges.
+Even though image assets were provided this time, the producer placed another designer in the mix to compete and see whose final design would be chosen for the project.
+Fortunately, Arch Films was very pleased with my composition, effects, and unique ways of utilizing different elements from the story, so my proposed design was chosen as the official teaser poster for the feature film.